nrfconnect/sdk-nrf/doc/nrf/ug_matter_configuring.rst

 * Depending on the Matter controller type:

   * Testing with the Python Matter Controller - see `Working with Python Controller`_ in the Matter documentation
-  * Testing with the Android Mobile Controller - see `Working with Android Controller`_ in the Matter documentation
+  * Testing with the Android Mobile Controller - see `Commissioning nRF Connect Accessory using Android CHIPTool`_ in the Matter documentation

 Running Thread Border Router and Matter controller on the same device
 =====================================================================